 - Water retention.
-You may notice puffiness in your hands or feet, swelling in your legs, and an increase in your weight.
+You may notice in your hands or feet get puffy, swelling in your legs, and an increase in your weight.

 - Anemia.
 This is a decrease in the number of red blood cells.

-- Be careful when you’re handling sharp objects.
-Take extra safety precautions to avoid falling or bumping and bruising yourself.
+- Be careful when handling sharp objects.
+Be extra careful to avoid falling or bumping and bruising yourself.